WATCH | Three top quotes from Hlaudi Motsoeneng’s MacG interview

 The former SABC COO is famed for his quotes that some find funny and has been referred to as Mr 90% after his decision to instruct all public radio stations to play 90% local music.

-His request was met with backlash, however Hlaudi is adamant another channel took his idea and ran with it.
+His request was met with backlash, but Hlaudi is adamant another channel took his idea and ran with it.

 Here are three quotes from the interview that tweeps went crazy over: